 Must-read marketing books on the psychology of marketing – to turn you into a marketing strategist one day

-A revised edition of his earlier work, Dr Cialdini provides even more examples and case studies that shed light on human behavior.
+In a revised edition of his earlier work, Dr. Cialdini provides even more examples and case studies that shed light on human behavior.
 Explore real-world scenarios and practical tips for driving adoption, ideal if you already have a fundamental grasp on the source material.

-A useful volume on choice, Daniel talks about the two ways our brains make decisions.
+In a useful volume on choice, Daniel talks about the two ways our brains make decisions.
 Great for personal growth and crafting brilliant sales funnels alike.
 You’ll explore intuitive versus rational thinking processes in this well-written and practical guide.
-Also, fun fact, Daniel won a Nobel Memorial Prize in economic sciences.
+Also, a fun fact, Daniel won a Nobel Memorial Prize in economic sciences.

 We all want products and services that our customers can’t get enough of.
 In this piece, you’ll learn the four ways businesses catch their customers in a usage cycle.
 It’s rooted firmly in psychology and practical examples; a must for any marketing or sales team.
 Understand user behavior on a deeper, more intuitive level.

 Explore the process of selling from marketing communication to ideal salesperson profiles in this title, packed with real-world digital examples.
 Throw off outdated notions of ‘always be closing’ and look to the social science of why people buy.

 Great books on advertising fundamentals – so you know how marketers should think